vtexdocs/dev-portal-content/docs/guides/Fulfillment/setting-up-white-label-seller-as-pickup-point.md

 After setting the pickup point, the shipping policy, the loading dock, and the warehouse, fill in the quantity of the items in inventory.
 You can also use the [Update inventory by SKU and warehouse](https://developers.vtex.com/docs/api-reference/logistics-api#put-/api/logistics/pvt/inventory/skus/-skuId-/warehouses/-warehouseId-) endpoint.

-The franchise account does not have its own catalogue, it inherits products and SKU information from the main account, so it is necessary to update quantity through the [import and export of the inventory spreadsheet](https://help.vtex.com/en/tutorial/importing-and-exporting-an-inventory-spreadsheet--tutorials_2034).
+The franchise account does not have its own catalog, it inherits products and SKU information from the main account, so it is necessary to update quantity through the [import and export of the inventory spreadsheet](https://help.vtex.com/en/tutorial/importing-and-exporting-an-inventory-spreadsheet--tutorials_2034).

 ## Validate configuration